reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 date: 2021-04-09 05:00:00 +1100
 modified: 2021-04-09 05:00:00 +1100
 author: artur
-excerpt: "Working with data in the cloud it is recommended to protect it.
-This article shows how to encrypt data on storage in AWS Cloud"
+excerpt: "We need to protect our data in the cloud from unauthorized access and tampering.
+In this article, we discuss how to encrypt data on storage in AWS Cloud"
 image:
  auto: 0100-keylock
 ---

 Amazon Web Services provide many possibilities to secure data in the cloud.
 In this article, we will have a closer look at how to encrypt different types of data on AWS.

 ## Why Encryption?

-If we work with any AWS service, we create data, that is stored in some storage of AWS.
+When we work with any AWS service, we create data, that is stored in some storage of AWS.
 Why should this data be encrypted?

 All cloud providers like AWS have several customers in the entire world.
 When we have our data in the cloud, we want to protect this data from the cloud provider and other customers of this cloud provider.
 We want to be sure, that only we can read the data, that is stored in the cloud.

 We also want to prevent our data from being read, even if it gets into the hands of unauthorized people or applications through intentional or accidental means.